cameronfreer/LeanDepViz/README.md

 LeanDepViz can be integrated with [LeanParanoia](https://github.com/oOo0oOo/LeanParanoia) to verify that specific parts of your codebase are free of `sorry`, unapproved axioms, or other undesirable constructs.

+**Note**: LeanParanoia is in early development and may have compatibility issues with certain Lean toolchains.
+The dependency graph JSON already provides useful verification metadata (sorry flags, axiom usage, unsafe declarations) without requiring LeanParanoia.

 ### Setup

 1. **Add LeanParanoia to your project** (in `lakefile.lean`):